 Sure, this isn’t a simple answer.
 But, as a wise adviser of mine once said, “there is no should”.
 You need to do what’s best for your business, not what the Small Business Administration says small businesses “should” do.

-OK.
 But where do you start developing a working marketing budget?

 As I said, what can you afford?
 What amount can you keep up for at least a 6-month runway before it starts to really bring in customers?
 Realistically, you’re going to need at bare minimum $100-$200 a month per platform (a platform refers to a particular marketing effort, like Facebook ads or search engine marketing) to make any dent, but if all you can afford is just that $100/month, that’s fine.
-Build your marketing strategy off of that, but plan on increasing your spend as you achieve more revenue.
+Build your marketing strategy off of that, but plan on increasing your spending as you achieve more revenue.

 Once you have a baseline (this is the joy of digital marketing), you’ll get a feel for how much spend on which platforms results in how many new customers.
 Then you can work backwards from your revenue goals to set a good marketing budget.
 Marketing isn’t a mysterious black box these days.
 You can track what your spend is delivering.

-Can you spend too little on marketing?
+Marketing budget woes: can you spend too little on marketing?

 Absolutely.
 As I said above, if you spend too little, you’ll be spreading your messaging/ads too thin and won’t get the results you need.
 This recently happened with a client of ours who wanted to start with $1/day on Facebook ads; at that budget, nothing happened—but when we bumped it up to $2/day the web traffic suddenly picked up.
 You also need to spend enough to have quality marketing (your website, good ads, possibly photography, etc); if you cheap out on the important things you may hamstring yourself.